No matter what kind of organization you’re a part of, finding the funding you need for certain initiatives can sometimes be difficult.

 While we’ve covered the areas that are most common in grant writing, it’s important to fully understand the proposal requirements from funding providers because some ask for more supporting sections to be included than others.

 Make sure you fully read and understand the proposal requirements, but here are a few other supporting sections that funding providers may ask you to include as part of your proposal:

 - Cover Letter: Sometimes you will be asked to include a cover letter.
 You may ask yourself “How is that different from my abstract?”
 Think of it like writing a cover letter for a job application and the abstract as your “thesis statement.”
 This is your first impression for the funding provider to show why you’re the choice to receive funding without getting too far into the weeds on the proposed project.

 - Qualifications: Some funding providers will ask you to explain how you and your organization are qualified to carry out your proposed project.
 Here you would provide an overview of the organization and detail why you’re qualified to implement such an initiative (staff qualifications, training, education, etc.)

-- Supporting Documentation: If you really did your job well and backed up your proposal with solid statistics and research, you’re going to need to supply those supporting documents with your proposal to back up your claims.
+- Supporting Documentation: If you really did your job well and backed up your grant writing with solid statistics and research, you’re going to need to supply those supporting documents with your proposal to back up your claims.
 Pay attention to the requests from the funding provider for what supporting documentation they are going to ask for to support your proposal.

 Looking for Safety Solutions?

-If you’re in the market for safety solutions like video recording systems and body-worn cameras, see what solutions PRO-VISION has for the commercial, law enforcement and transit industries.
+If you’re in the market for safety solutions like video recording systems and body-worn cameras, see what solutions Pro-Vision has for the commercial, law enforcement, and transit industries.